 3. Utilizing Machine Learning for Cyber Threat Intelligence

 Spinbackup’s solution for maintaining control over third-party applications makes use of powerful machine learning, allowing organizations to effectively mitigate the risks presented by third-party app installation.
-Spinbackup provides a 24/7 monitoring solution that allows runs a daily automated scan of installed third-party applications that have been integrated into G Suite.
+Spinbackup provides a 24/7 monitoring solution that allows runs a daily automated scan of installed third-party applications that have been integrated into Google Workspace.
 The underlying technology behind Spinbackup’s ability to effectively scan and remediate risky third-party apps lies in powerful machine learning algorithms and AI.

 Machine learning algorithms provide Spinbackup with the ability to: